 The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The District carries commercial insurance for these risks of loss, including workers' compensation insurance.
+In the year ended June 30, 2021, the District paid one claim resulting from these risks for \$125,000 in excess of commercial insurance coverage.
 Settled claims, excluding insurance deductibles, resulting from these risks have not exceeded commercial insurance coverage during the years ended June 30, 2020 or 2019.
+The District has not had any significant reductions in insurance coverage from coverage in the prior year.